 - Should I list my visa status on my resume?
 No, your educational and work background will typically indicate that you are an international student.

 - When should I reveal my work status?
-There is no right answer to this.
+This depends.
 Hiring managers and interviewers should ask appropriate questions during the recruitment process, and you should always answer honestly.

 - Are there questions that are illegal for an employer to ask me?
+Yes: visa type, nationality, place of birth, citizenship, and inquiries into your native language are off limits.
 Factors like race, gender and age cannot be considered in the interview process.
-See these Guidelines: Lawful and Unlawful Interview Questions (PDF)
+See these Guidelines: Lawful and Unlawful Interview Questions

-- Rassias Foundation: offers Accelerated Language Programs and regular community programs in English as a Second Language.
+- Rassias Foundation: offers Accelerated Language Programs and regular programs in English as a Second Language